singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

    * - Name
      - Description
      - Default
-   * - plugins_enabled
+   * - module_sys
-     - A list of plugins enabled.
-Currently only lmod is supported.
+     - Set a default module system.
+Currently lmod and tcl are supported
-     - [lmod]
+     - [lmod, tcl]
    * - registry
      - The full path to the registry folder (with subfolders with container.yaml recipes)
      - $root_dir/registry
-   * - lmod_base
+   * - module_base
      - The install directory for modules.
 Defaults to the install directory/modules
      - $root_dir/modules
    * - container_base
      - Where to install containers.
 If not defined, they are installed alongside modules.
      - null
-   * - database_disable
-     - disable keeping a sqlite database with metadata
-     - false
-   * - database_file
-     - default database file
-     - $root_dir/shpc.db
    * - updated_at
      - a timestamp to keep track of when you last saved
      - never
    * - singularity_module
-     - if defined, add to lmod script to load this Singularity module first
+     - if defined, add to module script to load this Singularity module first
      - null
-   * - lmod_exc_prefix
+   * - module_exc_prefix
      - If set, prefix module alias names with prefix (another kind of namespacing)
      - ""
    * - bindpaths